Skip to content

 Need Best starting point Reality check

-Apply for services Use the DCS request form and submit hard copies with attachments.
-Incomplete forms can be returned and may slow the case.
+Apply for services Use the DCS request form DCS currently requires hard copy requests and attachments.

-Find an office Use the official office list or call DCS at 605-773-3641.
-County coverage decides which field office handles many cases.
+Find an office Use the official office list DCS says the division has eight field offices and can be reached at 605-773-3641.

-Estimate support Use the official calculator for a basic estimate.
-The calculator is not a court order and does not fit every custody setup.
+Estimate support Use the official calculator The calculator is not a court order and does not fit every custody setup.

-Check payments Use Customer Connect or contact DCS.
-Payments can be delayed by mail, holidays, employer timing, or holds.
+Check payments Use Customer Connect Payments can be delayed by mail, holidays, employer timing, vendor timing, or holds.

 How to apply for child support services

-DCS says the online request form is available, but hard copy requests and attachments must still be submitted.
-You can ask DCS to mail a hard copy, email DCS at DCS@state.sd.us, or call a DCS office.
+DCS says the request for service form is available online, but hard copy requests and attachments must still be submitted.
+You can ask DCS to mail a hard copy, email DCS at DCS@state.sd.us, call a field office, or download the form and follow the mailing instructions.

 The application is available to parents, alleged fathers, and people who have court-ordered legal custody or guardianship of the child.
-If you are not the parent, attach a copy of the court order that gives you legal custody or guardianship.
+If you are not the parent, attach a copy of the court order giving you custody or guardianship.

 What to gather before you apply

-Full names, birth dates, and Social Security numbers if known DCS uses this information to locate people and match records.
+• Full names, birth dates, and Social Security numbers if known.

-Employer, address, phone, and family contacts for the other parent Even old information can help DCS locate a parent.
+• Employer, address, phone, and family contacts for the other parent.

 Tip: write unknown when needed